Sindurav/CodingInterviews/BNY Mellon Backend Software Developer/README.md

 ## Problem
 You will need to do a limited version of character replacement.
 	Specifically, you need to find these characters in an input string:
 	 - "<"
 	 - ">"
 	 - "&"

 	and replace them with:

- - /&lt;
+	 - "&lt;"
- - /&gt;
+	 - "&gt;"
- - /&amp;
+	 - "&amp;"

 ## Example

 For example, if you are given this string: